 Many Immigration Benefits Hinge on Paternity Findings and Familial Ties

-- Family Sponsorship: U.S. Citizen/ LPR individuals can sponsor their spouses and children to become lawful permanent residents.
+- U.S. Citizen/ LPR individuals can sponsor their spouses and children to become lawful permanent residents.
 U.S. citizens can sponsor their parents and siblings to have lawful status.

-- Derivative Beneficiaries: Children and other relatives of undocumented immigrants may be able to derive immigration relief from the petitions filed by their undocumented immigrant relative.
+- Children and other relatives of undocumented immigrants may be able to derive immigration relief from the petitions filed by their undocumented immigrant relative.